Back to Silas S. Brown's home page

 I'd been invited to a 200-member UK Chinese group chat during the COVID-19 pandemic and felt a couple of prominent company executives in the group were excessively ridiculing the difficulties of older people.
 I probably should have just left (even though I'd answered some computing questions earlier), but I tried to apply corporate-style "diversity and inclusion" recommendations to stay and question the ridicule---which led to my falling into a `posturing' trap when they made it look like I had to answer unrelated questions first, leading me to cite a Chinese law (which I had checked on a China government website but didn't include the link) and they said I made it up, I insult China, I am a racist and other "flame war" vitriol not traditionally expected of `professional' groups; one of the messages sent before I left was from a business development director who said he'd give "anti-China rascals" absolutely no courtesy and a cleaver dripping with blood.
 I was concerned this might have been a threat to murder me.

 Sending death threats in the UK can get 10 years' imprisonment under Section 16 of the Offences Against the Person Act 1861; I didn't want that for him, but in fear of my life I did contact authorities suggesting a cautionary letter to his home.
 (This makes sense only in certain cases.
 You don't put a string knot around a bank lock: if a would-be murderer is stopped anyway by the barriers inherent to their plan, then the additional deterrence of a letter is not needed; if they're not deterred by those barriers then the letter is unlikely to work.
 That's probably why the 1861 Act allowed prison for the threat.
-The only time a letter might make a difference is if the inherent barriers are low, such as if they had easy access to deadly chemicals and/or know someone who does free assassinations as a favour, or if they're significantly bolstered by thinking the country has inept authorities.
-In this case I believed that if it is a death threat, and if it's credible, then that likely means the businessman had either a low barrier to action or a low estimate of UK competence, so a letter to show he would be found might be enough, while having comparatively little consequence on a false alarm if it can be done without alerting his company or damaging his record.
+The only time a letter might make a difference is if the inherent barriers are low or if they're significantly bolstered by thinking the country has inept authorities.
+In this case I believed that if it is a death threat, and if it's credible, then that likely means the businessman had either a low barrier to action---his company did involve Russians and chemicals---or perhaps a low estimate of UK competence, so a letter to show he would be found might be enough, while having comparatively little consequence on a false alarm if it can be done without alerting his colleagues or damaging his record.
 I didn't know if a real criminologist would agree, but on balance felt I should ask.)

 We do however have reasonable evidence that the sender was using iOS (he promoted the legally-risky Clubhouse app before it was available on Android; he might even have resented me in part because I'd told the group's self-employed consultants about Clubhouse's GDPR inquiries and indemnity clauses when he wanted `followers')---if he kept that iOS device up-to-date then he probably thought he was sending a clean knife, not a blood-soaked one.
 This fact likely reduces the threat level (a clean knife is more likely to be a metaphor than a blood-soaked one)---it might have saved worry if I'd checked for display differences earlier, which I hadn't because WeChat was supposed to normalise its emoji appearance across platforms.